overdodactyl/ShadowFox/README.md

 # Can I contribute?

 Of course!
 Ideally, I would like this repository to be driven by user contributions.
 There are a large number of `about` pages, and I have just scratched the surface (to see them all, visit `about:about`).
-I would love to have your help completeing the rest!
-This project is truly in it's infancy, so please feel free to make suggestions, tell me where I've made mistakes, and make suggestions!
+I would love to have your help completeing the rest.
+This project is truly in it's infancy, so please feel free to make suggestions, tell me where I've made mistakes, and make suggestions.

-I'm open to anything, so if you would like to contribute in any way, please let me know!
+I'm open to anything, so if you would like to contribute in any way, please let me know.
 I don't want to limit this repository to only changes in `about` pages...that's just what I began working on.
 You can submit pull requests, or message me on Reddit if you have something you want to discuss/share :)

 ### [ToDo]